AlamHasabie/transport-game-backend/README.md

     "key_id" : 66
 }
 ```
-Should client decides to not answer, the client should notify the server.<br/>
+Should client decided to not answer, the client should notify the server.<br/>
 **Server**
 ```js
 io.emit("no answer")